anmaped/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

-## 5. Configuring the cam
+## 5. Configuration of the camera
-If everything went well so far, your cam's front LED should be flashing in different colors, and after 1-2 minutes stay orange.
+If everything went well so far, your cam's front LED should be flashing in different colors, and after some couple of seconds should stay orange.
 If this is the case, you can now connect your computer to the temporary created hotspot from the camera for the initial setup.
 When you connect to the OpenFang access point, you can open a browser and call https://192.168.14.1 in the browser to access the panel.
 Use admin / admin in order to log on.
-If you get an error saying conection_refused, please proceed with this guide.
-Else please jump to "Resize the rootfs image".

-### Create a certificate and boot the webserice in case of problems.
-- Log on a SSH shell to 192.168.14.1 with username admin / admin.
-- On the shell type ``` su ``` press return.
-- Afterwards type ``` openssl req -new -x509 -keyout /etc/ssl/lighttpd.pem -out /etc/ssl/lighttpd.pem -days 365 -nodes -subj "/C=DE/ST=.../L=.../O=.../OU=.../CN=.../emailAddress=..." ``` press return.
-- Type ``` cd /etc/init.d/ ``` press return.
-- Finally type ``` ./lighttpd.sh start ``` press return.
-- The webservice should now start and you should be able to log on.